-An Air Filter Restriction Indicator may be installed on the air filter housing or air induction piping for access to clean, filtered air.
+An Air Filter Restriction Indicator may be installed on the under hood intake piping for access to clean, filtered air.
 As the filter plugs and restriction increases, a red indicator will appear in a window on the indicator.
 When red appears, the air filter should be replaced.
-The indicator can be reset by pressing the button at the end of the indicator.
+The indicator can be reset by pressing the button on top of the indicator.